zichenzhang04/zichenzhang04/README.md

 - 👤 Learn more about me at my personal website [zichenz.me](https://www.zichenz.me/).

-- 🔭 For research, I’m currently working on developing [Complex Sorter](https://github.com/minjikimlab/complex-sorter), a Python Toolkit that sorts gigantic genomic datasets like ChIA-Drop efficiently in different schemes.
+- 🔭 For research, I’m currently working on developing efficient data processing algorithms: [Complex Sorter](https://github.com/minjikimlab/complex-sorter), a Python Toolkit that sorts gigantic genomic datasets (ChIA-Drop and Hi-C) in different schemes.

 - 💻 For side projects, I'm now working on [Collage](https://collageapp.info/), a startup founded by U-M students that aims to transform higher education by developing personalized course planning and AI academic advising.
 Please visit our promotional website to join the waitlist.